The coronavirus has severely impacted retail. Here’s what you can do to stay afloat.

 There’s also no time like the present to test all your nitty-gritty UX parts like colors, buttons, copy-variants, and product badges.

 “Slashing prices could convince wary shoppers to spend now, but it’ll hamstring profitability in the long run.” - Halie LeSavage, Retail Brew

 The one thing that you should not be doing is pushing products with large discounts.
-Instead, be smart about your pricing.
+Instead, be smart about your pricing and running flash sales.

 Dimitri Arts advises to “leverage your CRM models to open a dialogue with your customers, instead of just pushing your products.”

 Continue to track your consumers’ sentiment as this will determine the future of your brand.
 For example, in summer people go on holiday, right?
 Maybe not.

 Given COVID-19 travel restrictions, this may be less likely.
 You can leverage this either by launching collections later or modifying summer campaigns to show your customers how the same products can be used in the current situation.

 The result of the COVID-19 crisis on retail may indeed be a price-fight between retailers.
 But instead of cutting your prices to remain competitive, look at your actual offering to see what you can do that will be profitable long-term.

 56% of consumers are happy to hear about how brands are helping out during the coronavirus pandemic.
 And for many consumers, there will be a desire to support local businesses.

 Since managing director of No Label Ruben Fust believes that more consumers will be focusing their efforts on supporting smaller businesses, his aim is to show products that are practical, high-quality, and the company as small -